FlickerNiko/SAC-QMIX/README.md

 Note that data of other algorithm are from pyMARL.
 Therefore methods of evaluation are kept the same as pyMARL did.

-### Test Win Rate % of QMIX-ME and other algorithms
+### Test Win Rate % of SAC-QMIX and other algorithms

+Mean of 5 independent runs

 |  Scenario  | IQL | VDN | QMIX | SAC-QMIX |
 |  :-------: | :-: | :-: | :--: | :------: |
 |  2s_vs_1sc | 100 | 100 | 100  | 100 |